DarmaniDan/glittering-gold/README.md

 You will need:
 - A clean Heart Gold (USA) ROM (not included)
 - xdeltaUI (not included)
-- Glittering Gold Alpha 1.4.3.xdelta file (included)
+- Glittering Gold Alpha 1.4.7 ColdFix.xdelta file (included)

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-